TempleEight/temple-docs/TempleEight/docs/reference/templefile-primitives.md

 ### `time`

 Used for representing times of day, but does not refer to one specific moment in time.
-Stored in `hh:mm:ss[.nnnnnnn]` format with values in possible range of `00:00:00.0000000` through `23:59:59.9999999`.
+Stored in `HH:MM:SS.NNNNNN` format with values in possible range of `00:00:00.0000000` through `23:59:59.9999999`.

 ### `datetime`

 Used for representing specific moments in time, with a particular timezone.
-Stored in `'YYYY-MM-DD HH:MM:SS+TZ'` format. `TZ` is the number of hours offset from `UTC+0`.
+Stored in UTC in `'YYYY-MM-DD HH:MM:SS.NNNNNN'` format.

 ### `data(maxSize: long)`